Hazel1994/Sentiment_Analysis/README.md

 - analyzer='word', indicates that the smallest token to work with is word.
 - tokenizer=tokenize introduces the defined tokenizer to use.
 - lowercase=True, simply lowercases all the text first.
-- max_features=500 specify the maximum numbe of features for each review, so here each review will be converted into a vector of length 500.
+- max_features=500 specify the maximum number of features for each review, so here each review will be converted into a vector of length 500.

-Now, let’s use the above function as store the result into features.
+Now, let’s use the above function to store the result into features.

 ```python
 features = vectorizer.fit_transform(